PhoenixBound/at6p/README.md

 "N" mode with AT3P unless you happen to be able to guarantee that your source data file has the decompressed and compressed size's relevant bytes at the right positions.

+Generally, if the mode of any of these compression formats is *not* intended to be `N`, it will be explicitly filled in with `X` instead.
+Any non-`N` value will work the same as `X`, however.

-### The compression stream and the special LZ lengths
+### The PX compression stream and the special LZ lengths

 As mentioned earlier, the compressed data takes a format very similar to your average implementation of [LZSS](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski).
 The